 You probably wouldn’t even factor in this cost while planning a trip.
 But a vacation on a budget means you need to cut down wherever possible!

-When we left from Delhi, we had around 10 bottles with us, which were then refilled in the hotels we stayed.
+When we started from Delhi, we had around 10 bottles with us, which were then refilled in the hotels we stayed.
 Most hotels provide packaged water free of cost every day and have RO’s installed in their kitchen.
 Try to fill up before you check out of your hotel, so you don’t end up buying mineral water on your way.

 3. Check prices before you eat